harisadnan21/board-game-creator-runner/doc/presentation_final/final_presentation.md

 * Tic-Tac-Toe
   * Show winning and losing
+  * Display High Scores
 * Checkers
   * Save and restart from that point
   * Play Tic Tac Toe at the same time
   * Alex: AI Player - show the available options/difficulties and demonstrate AI making moves in Checkers
-* Minesweeper
+* Battleship
   * Different Color Themes and Languages
 * Wordle
-  * Display High Scores

 ### Authoring Environment
 * Load in checkers and make 3 edits